New Road - answers to your questions

 A: The principal reason is one of safety.
 We received safety reports, including from an external independent road safety organisation, that identified safety risks associated with the use of the common land for unlawful parking.

-The council has a duty of care to do all we can to protect public safety on land that we own.
+We have a duty of care to do all we can to protect public safety on land that we own.

 We sought expert external legal opinion from a barrister specialising in common land law.
 His advice was that the extent of the parking was such that it was interfering with the rights of the community to access the common land for its designated purpose for ‘air and recreation’.